pelumi-guy/pixel-art-editor_pro/README.md

 <p><img src="./chapter_picture_19.jpg"/></p>

 ## Overview

+This project involves the development of a user-friendly web application centered around the creation and modification of pixel art.
+This platform serves as an innovative tool allowing users to generate, edit, and manipulate pixel-based digital art.
+Not only does it offer a robust editing interface for crafting pixel art from scratch, but it also includes a unique feature enabling users to upload existing images to convert them into pixel art.
+This functionality allows for versatile creativity and customization, empowering users to transform their photos or images into pixelated renditions.
+Furthermore, once the pixel art is finalized, the application enables easy downloading of the finished artwork in various file formats, ensuring convenient access and use of the completed pixel art pieces.

-I began learning about computer programming early this year - March/April 2022, so I read ***Eloquent Javascript*** Written by *[Marijn Haverbeke](https://github.com/marijnh)* on advise of a friend and mentor.
-After completing the book I went on to study on the React framework and Redux Library.
+I embarked on my programming journey in early 2022, diving into ***Eloquent JavaScript*** by *[Marijn Haverbeke](https://github.com/marijnh)*, recommended by a friend and mentor.
+Upon completing the book, I delved into studying the React framework and Redux Library.

-So I decided to recreate the one of my favourite projects from the book Eloquent Javascript with the other new technologies I have learned also enhanced it with a full UI hence **PRO**.
+Motivated by these learnings, I decided to reimagine one of my favorite projects from Eloquent JavaScript, leveraging the new technologies I acquired and enhancing it with a complete user interface, hence the suffix **PRO**.

 ## Original App Interface from Eloquent Javascript
 <p><img src="./pixel_editor.png"/></p>